benslaiman-ai/scci-edge-ai-orchestrator/README.md

 * System load
 * Session state

-Future versions may introduce semantic intent classification and confidence-based routing policies.
+Future versions may combine:

+* Deterministic routing
+* Semantic intent detection
+* Confidence scoring
+* Adaptive expert selection

+The guiding principle is simple:

+> Use intelligence only when intelligence is required.

 ---